mckinsey/vizro/vizro-ai/docs/index.md

 <a class="card-wrapper" href="pages/tutorials/quickstart/">
   <div class="card">
     <div class="card-content">
-      <h5>Get Started</h5>
+      <h5>Get started</h5>
       <p>
         New to Vizro-AI?
-Take a look at our tutorials to get started and to explore our core features.
+Tutorials to get started and to explore the key features.
       </p>
     </div>
   </div>